MIvanchev/static-wine32/README.md

 responsibility for any damage resulting from using this project.
 I do use it myself all the time to play GoG games and use some Windows programs.

-Pleae report any bugs and problems.
+Please report any bugs and problems.
 I really greatly appreciate your feedback even if it's an angry rant about reformatted hard drive.
 Let's make static-wine32 better together and liberate ourselves from the dynamic oppression.
 Feel free to share your ideas and contributions as well.